Now that you have reached your 60s, here are some recommendations to help you prevent health conditions that are more common at this age.

 Ensure that you 'slip, slop, slap, seek and slide' to protect your skin from future sun damage.

-This test has replaced the previous Pap test and is more accurate.
-However, it feels the same as a Pap test.
+This screening test for HPV (Human Papilloma Virus)has replaced the previous Pap test and is more accurate.
+However, the procedure to collect the sample is the same as a Pap test.

 Colorectal (bowel or colon) cancer

-The National Bowel Cancer Screening Program will send you a free FOBT every 4 years.
-In 2020, this will occur every 2 years.
-With the FOBT you can take a sample of your faeces (poo) yourself.
+The National Bowel Cancer Screening Program will send you a free FOBT every 2 years.
+You can take a sample of your faeces (poo) yourself.

 Depending on your results, your doctor may recommend that you have a colonoscopy.